By Satish Sekar © Satish Sekar (May 1st 2020)

 In 1972-73 Bayern Munich won West Germany’s top league, consisting of 18 teams by 11 points with a goal difference of +64, a full 49 ahead of second placed FC Köln.
 And that was in the era of just 2 points for a win.
 Is that not a league of Bayern Munich and 17 others?

 By today’s methods, Bayern would have won 79 points, beating Köln by 20 points and a whopping goal difference too.
-Is that not domination?
+Is that not domination? is that not an uncompetetive league?

 But who says West Germany’s top league was very poor in comparison to Bayern Munich?
 Müller scored 36 of Bayern’s 93 goals in the league that season, 8 ahead of Borussia Mönchengladbach’s second-placed, Jupp Heynckes.